There are no announcements today.

 - The Procassini Honor Scholarship is based on academic achievement and/or outstanding accomplishments in high school.
 Scholarships may be renewed for a second year if recipients complete at least 24 credit hours with a 2.3 GPA.

 Each year WCC offers 50 Excellence Scholarships worth $3,000 ($1,500 each semester) to graduates of any high school in the world.

 This scholarship rewards excellence in any area.
-For example, you may excel in your classes, in school or community activities, at playing a sport, at being an artist, at helping your family, or at overcoming obstacles to achieving your dreams.
-Or you may excel in an area that’s unique to you.
+For example, you may excel in your classes, in school or community activities, playing a sport, being an artist, helping your family, at overcoming obstacles to achieving your dreams, or you may excel in an area that’s unique to you.